TwoStoryRobot/bcdevex-codechallenge2/README.md

 without sending emails, you can connect to the included mailhog server at `localhost:8025` which has been configured as the default SMTP server and will trap any emails sent to it.

+If the user does not have an email address, the envelope icon will not appear.

 ![Mailhog interface for email testing](./screenshots/Mailhog.png)